kubernetes/website/content/en/docs/tutorials/stateful-application/cassandra.md

 * Have a supported Kubernetes Cluster running

 {{< note >}}
-**Note:** Please read the [getting started guides](/docs/setup/pick-right-solution/) if you do not already have a cluster.
+Please read the [getting started guides](/docs/setup/pick-right-solution/) if you do not already have a cluster.
 {{< /note >}}

 ### Additional Minikube Setup Instructions

 {{< caution >}}
-**Caution:** [Minikube](/docs/getting-started-guides/minikube/) defaults to 1024MB of memory and 1 CPU which results in an insufficient resource errors during this tutorial.
+*[Minikube](/docs/getting-started-guides/minikube/) defaults to 1024MB of memory and 1 CPU which results in an insufficient resource errors during this tutorial.
 {{< /caution >}}

 To avoid these errors, run minikube with: